aoberoi/opentok-titanium/documentation/publisher.md

 ### view

-(PublisherView) If _publisher.createView(props)_ has been called on the Publisher, this property will return a reference to that same view.
+(PublisherView) If [createView(_props_)](#createviewprops) has been called on the Publisher, this property will return a reference to that same PublisherView.
 Otherwise it returns null.

 ## Events